ValiantCraven27/ntrp_speedlocker/README.md

 Config.noWeapons = true   -- No driver drive bys

 /cam [on or Off] -- Turn on/off cin cam, also Locks cin cam if you use /can while in cin mode

+Free to use in your FiveM server, Do Not Modify, Sell or Alter anything other than the config file.